Drug & Alcohol Rehab in Hampshire

-It is important that the individual understands that rehab is not the end of journey but just the beginning.
-If the individual leaves this facility but fails to do further work they are likely to either relapse or fall into new self destructive behaviours.
-The work of recovery is never ending, and it does not matter how long the person has been sober, they will still have more work to do.
+It is important that the individual understands that rehab is not the end of the journey but just the beginning.
+If the individual leaves this facility but fails to do further work they are likely to either relapse or fall into new self-destructive behaviours.
+The work of recovery is never-ending, and it does not matter how long the person has been sober, they will still have more work to do.
 The aim of recovery is progress and not perfection, but this progress has to be continuous.

 It is vital that when people leave rehab they have some type of aftercare program.
 One of the best options for this will be the 12 Step programs.
 There are many of these to choose from in close proximity to Hampshire including: